Juneo-io/juneojs/README.md

 ## Usage

-For usage you can currently see the examples folder.
+For usage you can currently see the examples repository.
+It is available at: https://github.com/Juneo-io/juneojs-examples

 Documentation for the library is planned to be released later.